 It has built-in transition, wipe and fade effects for smooth changeovers.
 It offers both HD-SDI and HDMI video inputs.

 This is essentially an all-in-one solution for both audio and video.

 If you need more than just a video switcher for your production, you might consider adding the Datavideo to your shopping list.

 5. Cheap Video Switcher: Roland V-1HD HD Video Switcher Hardware With HDMI Input And Output

-For what it does it’s quite affordable.
-Its video processing power is 4:2:2(Y/Pb/Pr), 8-bit, and features HDMI inputs and outputs.
+For what it does, it’s quite affordable.
+Its video processing power is 4:2:2(Y/Pb/Pr), 8-bit and it features HDMI inputs and outputs.

 The Amazon reviews for this unit are all around quite good.
-There are a few people that have had a not-so-great experience with the Roland, but for the most part people say this unit is great value.
+There are a few people that have had a not-so-great experience with the Roland, but for the most part people say it’s great value.

 What Should I Look For In An HD Video Switcher?